inyong37/Study/_Computer/Software/Network.md

 # Network
-`Language and Framework of Web move to "Web".`
+`Language and Framework of Web move to "VI.
+Language/v.
+Web".`

 ## Internet | [Wiki](https://en.wikipedia.org/wiki/Internet)
 The Internet (or internet) is the global system of interconnected computer networks that uses the Internet protocol suite (TCP/IP) to communicate between networks and devices.
 It is a network of networks that consists of private, public, academic, business, and government networks of local to global scope, linked by a broad array of electronic, wireless, and optical networking technologies.
 The Internet carries a vast range of information resources and services, such as the inter-linked hypertext documents and applications of the World Wide Web (WWW), electronic mail, telephony, and file sharing.